 separate, and to seek resolution of their issues via a Separation Agreement.

-Many of you have read my November 2020 blog, which was about the fact that parties can negotiate a marriage contract in the middle of a marriage (or cohabitation agreement in the middle of a common-law relationship).
+Some of you have read my November 2020 blog, which was about the fact that parties can negotiate a marriage contract in the middle of the marriage (or cohabitation agreement in a common-law relationship).
 For those who have done so, hopefully this may have resolved issues for the parties to continue their relationship.

 My point in today’s article is that, in the quest of getting it over with by doing a “quick and dirty” Separation Agreement, that will most likely not resolve the issues and may well come back to haunt the spouse later.
 I recently had a client – Mrs. X – who came to me several months after she had signed a Separation Agreement with another lawyer.
 Mrs. X deeply regretted the Agreement that she had made and felt that she had settled for far less than she should have.
 She told me that she had separated in the fall and had signed a Separation Agreement also in the fall.
 Further questioning revealed that, in the interests of getting her Separation Agreement finalized quickly, she had requested that her lawyer take several shortcuts.
 These shortcuts included not obtaining a value of the matrimonial home, not requesting a valuation of the spouse’s pension, one of the spouses not providing the required full and detailed financial disclosure, and so on.
 It was clear that Mrs. X had not provided all of the detailed documents necessary so that her lawyer could do the necessary analysis to calculate Mrs. X’s legal entitlements.
 It was also clear that Mrs. X had been very worried about legal fees, and hence had limited her previous lawyer’s time/work.